OliverCadman/nubiyan_twist_ci_ms1/README.md

 * [Google Fonts](https://fonts.google.com/) - The fonts used were imported from the Google Fonts library.

-* [jQuery](https://jquery.com/download/) - This project uses jQuery to provide responsiveness to the website's navbar, and functionality to stop videos playing when closing modal windows in the website's 'About' page. jQuery was also employed to provide functionality to the website's 'Shop' page.
+* [jQuery](https://jquery.com/download/) - This project uses jQuery to provide responsiveness to the website's navbar, the opening and closing of modal windows, and functionality to stop videos playing when closing modal windows in the website's 'About' page.

 * [Popper.js](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - Popper.js was used in conjunction with Bootstrap CDN and jQuery to provide responsiveness to collapsing navbar.

+* [remove.bg](remove.bg) - This technology was for the brand logo icon and band representative icons, to remove the subject from the images of the background of original image.

+* [tinyjpg.com](tinyjpg.com) - This image compressor was used to compress the image files used in the project, when trying to improve performance and loading time.

 # Testing